MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-shadow-it.md

 1. **Evaluate compliance**: Check whether the apps are certified as compliant with your organization's standards, such as HIPAA, SOC2, GDPR.

-    - In the Cloud App Security portal, under **Discover**, click **Discovered apps**.
+    - In the Defender for Cloud Apps portal, under **Discover**, click **Discovered apps**.
 Filter the list of apps discovered in your organization by the compliance risk factors you are concerned about.
 For example, use the suggested query to filter out non-compliant apps.

     - You can drill down into the app to understand more about its compliance by clicking the app name and then clicking the **Info** tab to see details about the app's compliance risk factors.